 In addition, Dan has submitted comments on behalf of ALDF to the United States Department of Agriculture in support of strengthening the regulatory protections afforded to captive bears in this country, and in support of restricting experimentation on animals.
 He also has contributed to the ALDF Blog in support of these initiatives.
 In awarding Proskauer the 2014 ALDF Advancement in Animal Law Pro Bono Achievement Award, the Animal Legal Defense Fund recognized Dan for his “dedication, expertise, and commitment of pro bono hours in helping ALDF achieve its mission to protect the lives and advance the interest of animals through the legal system.”

 Dan’s other pro bono matters have included working on the Iraqi Human Rights Project, partaking in Goldman Sachs’ 10,000 Small Businesses, representing the New York City Police Department, assisting on prisoners' rights issues, and submitting an amicus brief before the New Jersey Supreme Court on behalf of the Employers Association of New Jersey regarding a seminal whistleblower issue.
 For his commitment to pro bono work, Dan has been recognized by the New York State Bar Association Empire State Counsel Program three times and has received Proskauer’s Golden Gavel Award.

-Before joining Proskauer and throughout law school, Dan was an adjunct professor of history at William Paterson University and Bergen Community College.
+Before joining Proskauer, Dan was an adjunct professor of history at William Paterson University and Bergen Community College.
 While teaching, he published a paper with the Hindsight Graduate History Journal of California State University, Fresno.
 While in law school, Dan was a teaching assistant for the Legal Writing Program and a member of the Fordham International Law Journal, where he published a note.